Do you want to learn how to get smarter?

 9. Eat a Diet High In Healthy Fats and Low in Processed Sugars

-Many studies have shown that your diet has a HUGE effect on your cognitive performance.
+Many studies have shown that your diet has a HUGE effect on your intelligence.

 Although we have barely cracked the surface in most of our research there seems to be a direct correlation between the foods that you consume and your cognitive health.